Anti-Static Properties of Materials

-The ability of a material to discharge damaging electrical charges is affected by purity, level of contamination, moisture content and physical form (including surface roughness) and other factors.
-For mission critical applications it is important to carry out a proper evaluation of these static properties, rather than relying entirely on just theoretical materials properties.
+The ability of a material to discharge, and thus damaging electrical charges is affected by the purity of the material, level of contamination, moisture content, physical form (including surface roughness) and other factors.
+For mission critical applications, it is important to carry out a proper evaluation of these static properties, rather than relying entirely on just theoretical materials properties.

 Intertek provides test methods to assess anti-static properties of materials.
-Measurements are typically made on solid substances, but can also be carried out on powders and liquids.
+Measurements are typically made on solid substances.

 Static properties test measurements: